QCLabHKU/QNCIDock/README.md

 ```bash
 python  print_model_final.py
 ```
-This prints the vina and model top-4 poses 'RMSD relative to the crystal ligand poses.
+This prints the Vina and model top-4 poses, 'RMSD relative to the crystal ligand poses.